gwforg/gwf/docs/guide/configuration.rst

 ``XDG_RUNTIME_DIR`` is unavailable, *gwf* uses a private directory under the system temporary directory.

+.. versionchanged:: 3.0.0
+    The local backend now uses a per-workflow Unix domain socket.
+    ``local.host`` and ``local.port`` have been removed.

 Your configuration is stored in the current working directory, which will usually be your project directory, in a file called ``.gwfconf.json``.
 This means that all configuration is project-specific, which helps with